 Handling Spills and Stains on Solid Wood Flooring

 If water spillages are left on the surface for an extended period, it could heavily damage your solid wood flooring.
-The best approach is not to allow any water ring or spillages for a long time and to wipe it immediately.
+The best approach is not to allow any water to ring or spillages for a long time, and to wipe it immediately.
 For stubborn stains, you can try gently rubbing baking soda on the area and then wipe it with a damp cloth.

 Preventing Common Floor Damages